peteroupc/peteroupc.github.io/bernoulli.md

 This can be done by modifying the algorithm as follows:

-- Create an empty uniform PSRN at the start of the algorithm.
+- Create a positive-sign zero-integer-part uniform PSRN at the start of the algorithm.
 - Instead of flipping the input coin, flip a coin that does the following: "Flip the input coin, then call **SampleGeometricBag** on the uniform PSRN.
 Return 1 if both the call and the flip return 1, and return 0 otherwise."

 I have found that it's possible to simulate the following integral, namely&mdash;